Core Route Interception Setup #

 });

-Intercepts exact endpoint and returns deterministic JSON payload.
+Intercepts the exact endpoint and returns a deterministic JSON payload.

 Dynamic Payload Generation & Contract Validation #